tkneeland/tommysite/index.md

 ---
-title: Your Website
+title: Tommy's Site
-author: Your Name Here
+author: Tommy Kneeland
-description: "A quick website description"
+description: "if you're reading this, have a nice day :)"
 layout: default
 permalink: /
 ---